google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ### It has enough multi-language support

-There’s no point falling in love with a typeface and using it for a brand if it doesn’t contain that one non-[Latin](/glossary/latin) [character](/glossary/character) we need for a regional office address in the website’s footer—it’ll get substituted, stand out, and stop the brand from looking professional.
+There’s no point falling in love with a typeface and using it for a brand if it doesn’t contain that one non-[Latin](/glossary/latin) [character](/glossary/character) we need for a regional office address in the website’s footer—it’ll get substituted, stand out, and stop the company from looking professional.

 While a small [glyph](/glossary/glyph) set might be fine for a logo, it’ll soon fall apart if we try to use such a limited typeface for our main text—especially if we’re working on a digital product that allows for user input, or any website powered by a content management system.